15 Visualization

 Seaborn categorizes plotting functions into figure-level and axes-level functions.
 In matplotlib vernacular, axes-level functions plot data onto a matplotlib.pyplot.Axes object.
 Figure-level functions such as relplot(), displot(), and catplot(), interact with matplotlib through the seaborn FacetGrid object.

-The figure-level functions, e.g, displot(), provide an interface to its axes-level functions, e.g., histplot(), and each figure-level module has a default axes-level function (histplot() in the displot() module).
+The figure-level functions, e.g, displot(), provide an interface to its axis-level functions, e.g., histplot(), and each figure-level module has a default axis-level function (histplot() in the displot() module).

 import seaborn as sns